dougnutz/hoc/Blink2/readme.md

 - pick a gpio port from the pinout
 - assign the port to the variable
 - uncomment and impliment the lines to turn the second led off then on, with the opposite patter to the red led.
 It should flash red, green, red etc.
+- place the second led between the selected pin and the ground (-) on the breadboard
+- upload and verify it works :)
+- try changing the blink speed.
+-